yours-truly-phil/Codey/README.md

 ## run

 * replace `change-me` in `application.yml` when running with `spring-boot:run` or add the parameter `jda.token` with your bots token to your run configuration in your IDE.
-* run the main method in class `io.horrorshow.discordcodeformatter.DiscordCodeFormatterApplication` or the maven task `spring-boot:run`
+* run the main method in class `CodeyApplication` or the maven task `spring-boot:run`

 ## Build and run in docker